Iconic Park Hyatt Tokyo Reopens, After Renovation: I Can’t Wait To Stay!

 Bottom line

-The Park Hyatt Tokyo is expected to reopen in December 2025, after a renovation of around 19 months, and it’s now accepting reservations.
-I look forward to this property reopening, as it’s truly such an incredible, unique hotel.
+The Park Hyatt Tokyo has reopened, after a renovation of 19 months.
+I look forward to staying at this property again, as it’s truly such an incredible, unique hotel.
 There’s something about the vibe of this place that can’t otherwise be described and that’s unmatched, which makes it among my favorite in the world.

 Anyone else excited about the Park Hyatt Tokyo reopening?